-An interim or acting manager is someone who is temporarily hired to carry out specific management or other duties within an organisation.
-Most interim or acting managers have not concluded an employment contract with the organisation for which they work, and operate at management or executive level.
+An interim or acting manager is someone who is temporarily hired to carry out specific management or other duties within an organization.
+Most interim or acting managers have not concluded an employment contract with the organization for which they work, and operate at management or executive level.
 A self-employed person without personnel and a freelancer can be considered synonymous.
-The term ‘ZZP-er’ is commonly used in the Netherlands, while the term ‘freelancer’ is more widespread in Belgium.
-Consultants and Interim or Acting Managers don’t necessarily have to be freelancers; they can also be in the permanent employment of the organisation in question.
+The term "ZZP-er" is commonly used in the Netherlands, while the term "freelancer" is more widespread in Belgium.
+Consultants and Interim or Acting Managers don't necessarily have to be freelancers; they can also be in the permanent employment of the organization in question.

 Sometimes, it is interesting to examine the opposite of the term you are examining to arrive at a definition.
 A freelancer is not an employee.
 What are the differences?

 An employee works under the authority and supervision of a boss or other superior.
 This is not the case for a freelancer.
 A freelancer acts as a supplier.
 Therefore, there is no hierarchical relationship between a freelancer and the party hiring him or her.
 Moreover, although a freelancer may enter into a contract with the company or organization for which he or she is working, this can never be a permanent employment contract.